ekoeppen/janus/docs/janus.ft.md

     : tfwdref   tfind t,call ;

-Creates a word in the target dictionary:
+Creates a word in the target dictionary, print its body address and name:

-    : t:        lookahead thead tcreate ;
+    : t:        lookahead 2dup
+                thead tcreate
+                there hex. space type cr
+                ;

 End a word definition: